 If he/she meets the requirements of this Provisional Admissions he/she will be eligible to be fully admitted into their program of study after two Trimesters.
-Full admission is at the discretion of the Examination Board.
+Full admission is at the discretion of the Examination Board and Executive Dean.

 Students who fail to meet the requirements of their Provisional Admission within two Trimesters will be withdrawn from EAHM.
-Student may be issued a Special Letter by the Exam Board and approved by the Dean for an approved provisional admittance extension of one additional Trimester, if mitigating circumstances or availability of courses have not permitted the student to increase their cGPA as expected.
+Student may be issued a Special Letter by the Exam Board and/or approved by the Executive Dean for an approved provisional admittance extension of one to two additional Trimester/s, if mitigating circumstances or availability of courses have not permitted the student to increase their cGPA as expected.